-106-year-old WWII veteran’s classic Cadillac, once owned by Rita Hayworth, stolen from garage in North Sacramento
+FOUND: 106-year-old WWII veteran’s classic Cadillac stolen from garage in North Sacramento

 At 106 years old, Curly Bunfill has plenty of stories to share.

-“Look at the hole in my arm.
-You can stick your finger through it!” said Bunfill.
+“Look at the holes in my arm.
+Stick your finger in it,” said Bunfill.

 From taking several bullets for our country during World War II earning three purple hearts, to his time as a Hollywood stuntman.

-But he said his favorite tale to tell is how he got his 1956 “Burmuda Blue” Cadillac El Dorado.
+But he said his favorite tale to tell is how he got his 1956 “Burmuda Blue” Cadillac Eldorado.
 It starts at a party where he met movie star Rita Hayworth.

 “Our eyes met and we danced.
-She had all these cars, beautiful, beautiful cars.
+And she had all these cars in her garage, beautiful, beautiful cars.
 We danced around the cars,” said Bunfill.

 He said Hayworth asked which car he liked and he pointed to his beloved Cadillac.